Episode 2 (Twin Peaks): Production

 Everybody's had that experience, like having a conversation under the influence of something late at night.
 You reach a point where you seem to know something.
 And the next morning, it's either absurd or you've forgotten it ...
 It was a little bit of an opening into something that was mysterious and tantalizing.

 — —David Lynch on the episode's red herring ending, in 2005.

 "Episode 2" was the second episode of the series to have been directed by series creator David Lynch, who had also helmed "Pilot", and would direct a further four episodes during Twin Peaks initial run.
 The episode was written by both Lynch and co-creator Mark Frost; the pair had co-written the prior two episodes.
 Frost would pen a further eight scripts for the series after "Episode 2", while Lynch would write just one episode—the second season opening installment, "Episode 8".

 "Episode 2" introduces the character of The Man from Another Place, played by Michael J. Anderson.
 The Red Room seen in the episode's final scene was created from scratch by Lynch for the European release of "Pilot", and was not originally intended to be a part of the American series.
 Lynch was so pleased with the result that he decided to incorporate it into the regular series.
-The Red Room would later be revealed as a waiting room for the Black Lodge, a mystical dimension bordering the town of Twin Peaks.
+The Red Room would later be revealed as a waiting room for an unknown thing. a mystical dimension bordering the town of Twin Peaks.
 Lynch claims to have conceived most of the sequence while leaning against his car on a cold night while its chassis was hot, and free-associating ideas.
 The director first met Anderson in 1987 while continuing work on Ronnie Rocket, a planned film project about "electricity and a three-foot guy with red hair" which was ultimately scrapped.
 He thought of Anderson immediately upon conceiving the Black Lodge.

 Lynch conceived the episode's visuals while working on the unfinished Ronnie Rocket.

 Miguel Ferrer, who made his first appearance as Albert Rosenfield in this episode, had met Lynch while working on another film project that was also never made.
 Lynch remembered Ferrer when casting Twin Peaks, and sent him the scripts for both "Episode 1" and "Episode 2".
 Ferrer found the scripts difficult to understand until Frost gave him a recording of "Pilot", which cleared up the actor's confusion.